precice/tutorials/FSI/rigid_flap/OpenFOAM-RigidBody/README.md

 # FSI tutorial of a rigid body flap in a channel flow

 This tutorial deals with a fluid-structure-interaction problem.
 The fluid part of the simulation is computed using OpenFOAM and the rigid body motion is a rigid body model written in `c++` with only a single degree of freedom, namely the deflection angle of the flap in the channel.
 The rigid body is fixed in the origin at (0,0) and the force exerted by the fluid on the rigid body structure causes an oscillatory rotation of the body.
+The simulation runs for 2.5 seconds.
+After 1.5 seconds we increase the angular stiffness of the structure by a factor of 8 to stabilize the coupled problem.
+Feel free to modify these parameters and increase the simulation time.

 ![overview](overview.png)